 Recovering patients stay on the first and second floors, each in a one-person studio with private bathroom.
 Located on each floor is a shared living room with kitchen and also a central exercise space.
 Here they can practice everyday activities with the help of a big video screen as part of their course of rehabilitation.
 More personal attention is offered in the individual rooms, which can be recognized from the corridor by the colour gradient in the recesses.
 That makes everybody’s own ‘house’ easy to find.

 The new building is designed in such a way that the neighbouring building could remain in use during construction.
 Demolition could begin after the relocation, and a start was made on the landscaping of the exercise garden.
 In terms of scale, form, siting and choice of materials, the new building is carefully integrated into the neighbourhood and existing green surroundings.
-An interesting detail is that even the bats were temporarily housed during construction and then returned.
+An interesting detail is that even the bats were temporarily housed elsewhere during construction and then returned.
 Overall, it was a challenging puzzle, completed in close consultation with landscape architect RRog and Magentazorg.

 Photography: Scagliola + Brakkee